data-preservation-programs/slingshot/participants/GammaCloud.md

 ## (8) What pre-processing are you doing before ingesting the data?

-The first, we only allow user to upload single file, if it's a dir, the must package it into an archive file.
 The max storage deals size is 4GB.
+We use MySQL to keep the relationship of file dirs.

 The upload process is: